stetspro/rails-health-portal/README.md

 - Node.js
 - Yarn

-Before running the project, create a ```shell .env ``` file in the project's root directory based on the `.env.example` file.
+Before running the project, create a `.env` file in the project's root directory based on the `.env.example` file.
 Fill in your OpenAI access token and organization ID:

 OPENAI_ACCESS_TOKEN=
 OPENAI_ORGANIZATION_ID=